Home / Guides / Best Email Signature Management Software (Evaluated May 2026)

 The distinction worth noting: template and campaign changes are a different story.
 Those still require Microsoft admin skills or HTML knowledge, which means IT stays in the loop whenever signature designs need updating, not just during initial setup.

-I’d send Xink to mid-market IT directors dealing with complex hybrid Microsoft environments, multi-source directory infrastructure, or on-premises Exchange still in production.
+I’d send Xink to mid-size IT directors dealing with complex hybrid Microsoft environments, multi-source directory infrastructure, or on-premises Exchange still in production.

 The deployment breadth and multi-source directory sync are genuine differentiators for organizations that other tools struggle to serve.